redis/redis-doc/docs/data-types/geospatial.md

 ## Examples

-Suppose you're building a mobile app that lets you find all the electric car charging stations closest to your current location.
+Suppose you're building a mobile app that lets you find all of the electric car charging stations closest to your current location.

 Add several locations to a geospatial index:
 ```